 How is it used?

-Troponin tests are used, together with an electrocardiogram (ECG), in people with persistent chest pain taken to hospital as an emergency to see if they have had a heart attack, have unstable angina or have a problem outside the heart.
+Troponin tests are used, together with an electrocardiogram (ECG), in people with persistent chest pain taken to hospital as an emergency to see if they have had a heart attack.
 In a heart attack a blood clot stops the normal flow of blood and oxygen to the muscle.
 Without oxygen the heart muscle cells die and release troponin into the bloodstream.
 The more extensive the damage is, the greater the release and the higher the blood concentrations become.
 Concentrations can increase within two or three hours and may remain high for 10 to 14 days.

 When is it requested?

 The biochemical diagnosis of acute heart muscle damage requires an increase in the troponin concentration with time.
 If a high-sensitivity cardiac troponin (hs-cTn) test is used, a second specimen is taken in three hours or so after admission.
 Each laboratory purchases and uses different tests (depending on the manufacturer of the equipment used within the laboratory) which may mean that the timing of the blood samples and the values used to interpret the test will vary between hospitals.
 It is important that results are interpreted alongside local guidelines.

 Even a small rise in high-sensitivity (hs-cTn) troponin may indicate some damage to the heart.
 When a patient has a large increase in troponin concentration, then it is highly likely that they have had a heart attack or some other form of heart damage.
 If a patient with chest pain and known stable angina has a normal and stable hs-cTn troponin result, it is likely that their heart has not been damaged.